 这是一个简单的文本。<br /><br />这也是一个段落。<br />对吗?<br /><br />是的!

-All line breaks are simply and brutally replaced with<br/>, no<p>the wrapping of tags.
+All newline characters are simply and brutally replaced with<br/>, there is no<p>tag wrapping.

-linebreaksGenerate with semantics:<p>Tags, more suitable for representing segmented text content, and more friendly to SEO.linebreaksbrGenerate only<br/>Lacks paragraph semantics, more suitable for implementing simple forced line breaks within existing block-level elements. - CSS Styles:
+• Semantic and structure: linebreaksGenerate with meaning.<p>Tags, more suitable for representing paragraphed text content, and more friendly to SEO.linebreaksbrThen only generate.<br/>Lacks paragraph semantics, it is more suitable to implement simple forced line breaks within existing block-level elements.

-<p>is a block-level element, which defaults to having top, bottom, and outer margins (margins) and other styles, and is easy to control with CSS.<br/>It is an inline element, used only for line breaks, without introducing additional layout space, and its style control granularity is small. - Output result:
+• CSS style: <p>is a block-level element, it has default margins (margin) and other styles, which are easy to control with CSS.<br/>It is an inline element, used only for line breaks, it does not introduce additional layout space, and its style control granularity is small.

-Choose which filter to use mainly depends on the structure and style of text you want to display on the web page.
-If you need structured paragraphs and want to utilize<p>The semantic and style control ability of the label,linebreaksit is a better choice; if it is just a simple inline break, and you do not want to introduce the semantic and extra style of paragraphs,linebreaksbrit is more direct and lightweight.
+Choose which filter to use, depending on the structure and style of text you want to display on the web page.
+If you need structured paragraphs and want to make use of<p>The semantic and style control ability of the tag, thenlinebreaksis a better choice; if it is just a simple inline break, and you do not want to introduce the semantic and extra style of paragraphs,linebreaksbrthen it is more direct and lightweight.